CallanHP/accs-cache-handler/README.md

 ## Full Documentation

-While 'put', 'get', and 'delete' will take you far, sometimes you just need more capability.
+While 'put', 'get', and 'delete' will take you far, sometimes you just need more fine-grained controls.
+This library is designed to cover the full API capability, including TTL, precise put behaviours, etc.

 ### Constructor
 ```